Rejoovinii

 2

-Dense text and technical language slowed first-time users
+Dense text and sleeve positioning instructions slowed first-time users.

-Sequenced setup with visible progress steps (e.g. Step 1 of 4)
+Participants preferred sequenced setup with visible progress steps (e.g. Step 1 of 5)

 User signal (paraphrased)